Ian-Kamau-Kariuki/alx-system_engineering-devops/0x00-shell_basics/README.md

-Prints out the absolute path of te working directory
+This directory contains bash scripts that display the absolute path of the current working directory , list contents, change working directory,